dotm/dotm.github.io/_posts/2017-09-30-risks-prices-consequences.markdown

 ﻿---
 layout: post
-title: "[Less Wrong Premise] Risks, prices, consequences"
+title: "Risks, prices, consequences [Less Wrong Premise]"
 ---

 Consequences are things that **will** happen.
 For example, if you want to be an Olympic athlete, then you will train hard a lot of the time.